Hut Information

 Can I camp outside the huts?

-Camping is allowed on DNR land without a permit.
-DNR (landowner) and MTTA do not allow camping within 1/4 mile of the huts or Yurt unless you have a reservation.
+Camping is allowed on Department of Natural Resources (DNR) land without a permit.
+MTTA does not allow camping within 1/4 mile of the huts unless you have a reservation.
 If a guest with a reservation chooses to sleep outside within the 1/4 mile distance, that is allowed.

 Where can I buy a map or rent gear?